 We are seeking nominations of individuals to represent the professional associations and information organizations (e.g. LITA, PLA, ULC, CLIR, ARL) by participating in the Library 2.018 online conference (June 7, 2018) and the National Forum in San Jose, CA (August 6, 2018).
 Funding is available to support most of the expenses (travel, lodging, meals) for the National Forum for invited participants.

-Nominations (including self-nominations) are due by February 15, 2018.
+Nominations (including self-nominations) are still being accepted.
 Nominees should be knowledgeable about blockchain technology in order to have an impact on the recommendations that will be made and discussed during the Library 2.018 conference and National Forum.
 Nominations (including self-nominations should be submitted on this form.